Pushkar-lakshakar/Handwritten-Digit-Recognition/README.md

 ---

 ## Project Overview

+In many real-world scenarios such as digitizing handwritten forms, reading postal codes, or processing bank cheques, there is a need to automatically recognize handwritten digits accurately.

+Manual data entry is time-consuming and error-prone.
+This project aims to build a computer vision system that can automatically recognize handwritten digits using deep learning techniques.

+The MNIST dataset is used as a benchmark to simulate this real-world problem.

 This project implements a **CNN-based handwritten digit classifier** trained on the standard MNIST benchmark dataset.
 The key goals aligned with course objectives are: